 She’s a beauty.
-1998 Nissa straight 2.5l diesel and stick.
+1998 Nissan straight 2.5l diesel and stick.

-Yep, I have been looking for a whole manner of cars recently and already have two including an aging Saab 9-3 but this oddity just stood out at me, and I can confirm it is as noisy and slow as you would imagine.
+Yep, I have been looking for a whole manner of cars recently and already have two including an ageing Saab 9-3 but this oddity just stood out at me, and I can confirm it is as noisy and slow as you would imagine.